NHDNUG/nhdnug.github.io/_persons/claudio-lassala.md

     linkedin: "https://www.linkedin.com/in/claudiolassala/"
 ---
 Claudio is a Principal Consultant at Improving Houston.
-He has been developing software for 25+ years.
-When not building software, consulting with clients, doing presentations, delivering training, or hanging out with his family, he can probably be found working on his music.
+He has been developing software for 27+ years (FoxPro, .Net, Ruby on Rails).
+When not building software, consulting with clients, doing presentations, delivering training, or hanging out with his family, he can probably be found working on his music or riding his motorcycle.